ifnspaml/Perceptual-Weighting-Filter-Loss/README.md

 ## Introduction

-In this project, instead of applying the commonly used mean squared error (MSE) as the loss function during DNN training for single-channel speech enhancement, we design a perceptual weighting filter loss.
+In this project, instead of applying the commonly used mean squared error (MSE) as the loss function during DNN training for single-channel speech enhancement, we designed a perceptual weighting filter loss.
 The proposed loss is motivated by the perceptual weighting filter in analysis-by-synthesis speech coding, e.g., in code-excited linear prediction (CELP).
 The proposed approach outperforms the reference DNN trained with MSE loss in terms of better PESQ and higher noise attenuation.

 ## Prerequisites